jmrapp1/NitroNet/README.md

 }
 ```

 This code is pretty self explanatory but I will go through it to make sure you understand what is going on.
 When a new packet is received we first check to see if that packet is an instance of the MyObject class.
 If it is we cast the object to the MyObject class and print the message that was stored in the object.
-Now lets go to the client side and send the object over to the server
+Now lets go to the client side and send the object over to the server.

 ```java
 public class ClientStarter {